BBBSGEHH-UXdesign/Website_CSS/README.md

 # Website_CSS
-CSS for Accessible Text Styles on BBBSGEHH website.
-2024
+Open the file above (CSS_Text_Styles) to access CSS data for the 6 accessible text styles to be used across BBBSGEHH's website.

+Copy all text in the file, and paste it directly into the CSS section of WPBakery.
+More instructions found on BBBSGEHH Accessibility Guide.